City : Work Experience World : How to get Work Experience

 - What type of industry would you like to work in?

 - What type of work sounds interesting?
 (If you know anyone who does an interesting job, talk to them about it.
 Does it sound like something you might enjoy?)

-- What makes you happy (What activities, school subjects, hobbies)
+- What makes you happy?
+(Think about activities, school subjects, and hobbies you do!)

 - What size company do you want to work in?

 - What can you see yourself doing in 5 years?

 Step 2: Search and apply